 Size: 107,803 ft

 Gold LEED certified

 Several environmental research centers are based in the Dana Building.
 The Center for Sustainable Systems weds engineering and environmental analysis to improve industrial processes for societal needs.
-The Environmental Justice Program addresses inequities arising from environmental, social and political decision making.
+The Environmental Justice program addresses inequities arising from environmental, social and political decision making.
 The Ecosystem Management Initiative promotes sustainable natural resource management through research and outreach.
-The Erb Environmental Management Institute studies the environmental intersection of business, government and non-profit organizations and collaborates with students in the joint M.S.
-(NRE) / M.B.A. program.
+The Erb Institute for Global Sustainable Enterprise studies the environmental intersection of business, government, and nonprofit organizations and collaborates with students in the dual-degree MS/MBA program.